Back to Insights

 Prohibited Uses:

-🚫 Inputting student names, grades, or personal information 🚫 Uploading student work for analysis (data protection concern) 🚫 Using AI to write student evaluations or reports without substantial personal input 🚫 Relying on AI for student recommendations without verification 🚫 Using AI in ways that violate school data protection policies
+Under no circumstances should teachers input student names, grades, or personal information into public AI tools.
+Uploading student work for analysis raises serious data protection concerns and is not permitted.
+Writing student evaluations or reports without substantial personal input is prohibited, as is relying on AI for student recommendations without independent verification.
+Any use of AI that violates the school's data protection policies is strictly forbidden.

 Data Protection Requirements: